davidtranjs/goxkey/README.md

 **Gõ Gõ** - A Vietnamese input method editor.

-- :zap: Excellent performance (Gen Z translation: Blazing fast!)
+- 🚀 Built with Tauri 2 and React.
-- :crab: Written completely in Rust.
+- 🎯 Supported both Telex and VNI input method.
-- :keyboard: Supported both Telex and VNI input method.
+- 🔧 Allow exclude apps - no more switch EN/VN manually.
-- :sparkles: Focused on typing experience and features that you will use.
+- 💡 Focused on typing experience and features that you will use.

 ## Development